 WordPress Site Example: solution for bootstrap template

-If you use a custom coded bootstrap based theme for your WordPress website, and you are using bootstrap carousel then you can enable the swipe by using the following code in the footer.php
+If you use a custom bootstrap-based theme for your WordPress website, and you are using bootstrap carousel then you can enable the swipe by using the following code in the footer.php

 file: